 Get Sweaty – Benefits of Sauna Use

-When people think of the word “sauna” they have a flashback to pouring water on rocks and sitting in the release of steam.
-From American Indian or indigenous sweat lodges to Finnish saunas, usage has been around for over a thousand years.
+When people think of the word “sauna,” they flash-back to pouring water on rocks and sitting in the release of steam.
+From American Indian or indigenous sweat lodges, to Finnish saunas, usage has been around for over a thousand years.
 Recently, the use of infrared saunas has become mainstream.
 Infrared saunas use infrared heat to accomplish the same outcome as traditional saunas without the steam or moisture.
 So, what’s the deal?
 Why is sweating such a hot topic, and should it be on your radar?

 Why use a Sauna?